 Because law school transfer windows open in May—Harvard’s typically opens in early May, while other schools’ open closer to the middle of the month—everything necessary for the application, with the notable exception of second-semester grades, should be completed by May 1st.
 At that point, an applicant can send in their application incomplete and follow up later, once grades are released.

-Of the four big factors in deciding a successful law school transfer application—school choice, 1L GPA, recommendations, and the personal statement—you can and should start working on the first three before your 1L year even starts.
-Picking out a target law school should be done as soon as possible.
-Studying for the 1L year begins in the summer.
-Developing relationships with professors who can write recommendations is best commenced before school starts.
-And even though the personal statement should ideally be written in March and/or April, you should start thinking about what should go into it much sooner.
+Of the four big factors in deciding a successful law school transfer application—school choice, 1L GPA, recommendations, and personal statement—you can and should start working on the first three before your 1L year even starts.
+Therefore, you should select a target law school as soon as possible, start studying for the 1L year during the summer, and begin developing relationships with professors who can write recommendations before school starts.
+And even though you ideally should write your personal statement in March and/or April, you should start thinking about what should go into it much sooner.

-It really can’t be stressed enough: the most competitive law school transfer students often turn to outside help, such as law school admissions consulting firms like Stratus.
+I really can’t stress this enough: the most competitive law school transfer students often turn to outside help, such as law school admissions consulting firms like Stratus.
 I don’t say this to brag about our services or to advertise—you’re already on our website, and you’ve already read a lengthy article—but just to highlight a truth.
 Transferring to a top law school is harder than gaining admission in the first round, and the best of the competition all have professional help.
 It’s certainly not impossible to go it alone, but it is quite a bit harder.

 Time is of the essence.
-Get to it.
-And if you think you’re going to need assistance, set up an appointment for a free chat with one of Stratus’ admissions experts.
+Get to it!
+And if you think you’re going to need assistance, set up an appointment for a free chat with a Stratus admissions expert.
 We’re here to help.